Azure/ARO-RP/docs/prepare-a-shared-rp-development-environment.md

    # Deploy the predeployment ARM template
    deploy_rp_dev_predeploy
    # Deploy the infrastructure resources such as Cosmos, KV, Vnet...
+   # HAD to remove ipRules - CDP ADD TO DOCS
+   # HAD to add gwy keyvault - CDP ADD TO DOCS
    deploy_rp_dev
    # Deploy the proxy and VPN
    deploy_env_dev